 This Israeli museum keeps track of Jewish roots from cultures around the globe.
-The Douglas E. Goldman Genealogy Center has an extensive computerized database of more than 850,000 names.
-For $5, the staff will search the database for you and send you the results.
+The Douglas E. Goldman Genealogy Center has an extensive computerized database.
 You can upload your own family tree to the database for free.

 Search engine with access to a large online collections of archival Holocaust data.

 Avotaynu’s gateway to information about 699,084 surnames, mostly Jewish, that appear in 42 online databases.

 Links to more than 240 sites, books, audiotapes, and much more.